hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 **Note:** If [jq](https://stedolan.github.io/jq/) is not already installed on your local machine, you need to install it now to complete these steps.

 We will start by selecting the peer from `Org1` to be an anchor peer.
-The first step is to pull the most recent channel configuration block using the `peer channel fetch` command.
-Set the following environment variables to operate the `peer` CLI as the `Org1` admin:
+The first step is to pull the most recent channel configuration block using the `cli channel fetch` command.
+Set the following environment variables to operate the CLI as the `Org1` admin:
 ```
 export CORE_PEER_LOCALMSPID=Org1MSP
 export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt